paulegradie/Sailfish/README.md

     - uses the built-in command line tool (recommended for simple quick-start apps)
     - uses your own execution logic (recommended for more production oriented applications)
  2. create a class library project and install the `Sailfish.TestAdapter` and run your tests from the IDE
  3. create a class library project for your tests and a separate console app project (that references the class library) and **get the best of both worlds**.

-### Option 1: A basic console app using the builtin program base

-This example provides an example implementation for:
- - a quick-start console app
+## Basic Example Console App

+**Note**: If you place your tests in the same project as your console app, you will not be able to run them from your IDE.
+Instead, place them in a separate project, reference that project, and then provide the registration provider to the console app to either the override method show below (if you are using the provided base class) or the `RunSettings` object (if you are invoking the SailfishRunner directly).

 ```csharp
 class Program : SailfishProgramBase